MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/cortana-integration.md

 ## What is the governance model for Customer Data in Cortana in Office 365?

-Consistent with other Microsoft 365 and Office 365 services, Cortana in Office 365 is secured and subject to the Online Services Terms.
+Consistent with other Microsoft 365 and Office 365 services, Cortana in Office 365 is secured and subject to the [Online Services Terms (OST)](https://www.microsoft.com/en-us/licensing/product-licensing/products).
 This includes a set of promises for protection of Customer Data against accidental loss, alteration, unauthorized disclosure or access, or unlawful destruction.
 Customer Data is also subject to strict access limitations.
 Microsoft uses Customer Data only to provide the services agreed upon, and for purposes that are compatible with those services.
 See the table below for details.

 ## How does Microsoft store, retain, process, and use Customer Data in Cortana?